NabilAidilreza/STARScraper/README.md

 ## Disclaimer

-Only work for Sem 1 (for now), unsure how html will change.
-(Im a freshman)

 Only available in Python.
 To download required libraries on your own computer. e.g icalendar, bs4, etc.

 ## Purpose